nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

 Video Pipeline Latency Tool
 ===========================

-The Holoscan Developer Kits excel as a high-performance computing platform by combining high-bandwidth video I/O components and the compute capabilities of an NVIDIA GPU to meet the needs of the most demanding video processing and inference applications.
+The NVIDIA Developer Kits excel as a high-performance computing platform by combining high-bandwidth video I/O components and the compute capabilities of an NVIDIA GPU to meet the needs of the most demanding video processing and inference applications.

 For many video processing applications located at the edge--especially those designed to augment medical instruments and aid live medical procedures--minimizing the latency added between image capture and display, often referred to as the end-to-end latency, is of the utmost importance.